 Safi says that the fear mongering against Muslims and Sharia is a form of scapegoating.
 He’s exactly right.
 The truth is that we have nothing to fear from American Muslims implementing Sharia.

 Let’s take an example of how Sharia works in the United States.
 There is a Sharia court in Arlington, Texas.
 Interestingly, the court shares building space with a physical therapist and a yoga studio.
-A Sharia court sharing space with a yoga studio.
+A Sharia court sharing space with a yoga studio???
 If Sharia was so scary and religiously violent, there’s no way this court would share space with a practice rooted in Hinduism.
 Some have accused this Sharia court of imposing Sharia law on Americans.
-But these Muslims play nicely with their neighbors.
+But these Muslims play nice with their neighbors.
+They are not out to take over the Yoga studio.
 No one in the Yoga studio is forced to practice Sharia.

 In fact, the Imam doesn’t force his views upon anyone, not even Muslims.
 Muslims voluntarily come to the court for arbitration.
 The Imam and the other leaders at the court see themselves as counselors and mediators who help Muslims solve their disputes.

 Isn’t that strange?
 The Imam sees himself more as a counselor and mediator than a judge.
 How could that be?
 It’s because Sharia isn’t “law” as Americans generally understand the term.
 Sharia is guidance for how Muslims live their lives.
 And, according to the guidance of Sharia, Muslims must “be loyal to their nation of residence.
 Therefore, American Muslims must adhere to the US Constitution as the supreme law of the land.”